ethangutk/Meal-Tracker-Mobile-Application/readme.md

 <br>

 Since this API only gave us the menu item, image, name, and restaurant, I had to take the food ID and query a second API and query that used the food from the first.
 It’s a bit meta and complicated at the start but very elegant when you draw it out on paper!
-The second API would bring back all of the nutrition facts that the GUI will show.
-After this, we now have all of the information needed to add to our local database/the user’s food diary.
+The second API would bring back all the nutrition facts the GUI will show.
+After this, we have all the information needed to add to our local database/the user’s food diary.

 <br>